Note: Put the word between quotation marks (“example”) to perform an exact search.

 • Date Issued: 1862

-Letter from HIRAM POWERS to GEORGE PERKINS MARSH, dated March 12, 1862.
+Letter from HIRAM POWERS (and ELIZABETH GIBSON POWERS) to GEORGE PERKINS MARSH, dated May 13, 1862.

 Image nop